Step by step of an application process for a patent in Brazil

 What is the step by step process for a patent application in Brazil?

-Step 1: Search and payment.
+Step 1: Begin with a Search and Payment

-Step 2: The Application forms
+Step 2: Prepare and Submit the Application

-Step 3: Publication.
+Step 3: Application Publication

-Step 4: Examination.
+Step 4: Request Examination

 Also, you may need to file a trademark in Brazil.